Skip to content

 6.1 Firewalls

-The previous chapter covered the services that configure and monitor devices.
-Those services assume the network is trustworthy.
+The previous chapter covered services that configure and monitor devices.
+Those services assume a trustworthy network.
 In practice, networks carry both legitimate and malicious traffic.
-Network appliances enforce security policies, distribute load, and provide specialized storage and wireless connectivity.
+Network appliances enforce security policies, distribute load, and deliver specialized storage and wireless connectivity.

 A switch forwards frames.
 A router forwards packets.
-Neither inspects the content of those frames or decides whether a connection is legitimate.
-Dedicated appliances fill this gap: firewalls filter traffic, intrusion detection systems identify attacks, and load balancers distribute connections across servers.
+Neither device inspects frame content or decides whether a connection is legitimate.
+Dedicated appliances fill the gap: firewalls filter traffic, intrusion detection systems identify attacks, and load balancers distribute connections across servers.

 A firewall filters traffic between network zones based on rules.
-It is the primary enforcement point between trusted and untrusted networks.
+The firewall serves as the primary enforcement point between trusted and untrusted networks.

 A stateless firewall (packet filter) evaluates each packet independently.
-It checks the source IP, destination IP, protocol, and port against a rule list.
-It has no memory of previous packets.
-A client sending a request on port 443 gets through if a rule permits it, but the server’s response also needs an explicit rule allowing traffic back.
-This requires broad “allow established” rules that weaken security.
+The stateless firewall checks the source IP, destination IP, protocol, and port against a rule list.
+The stateless firewall has no memory of previous packets.
+A client sending a request on port 443 passes through when a rule permits the request.
+The server’s response also needs an explicit rule allowing return traffic.
+This requirement forces broad “allow established” rules that weaken the security posture.

 A stateful firewall tracks active connections in a state table.
 When a client initiates a connection, the firewall creates a state entry.
-Return traffic matching that entry passes automatically.
-The firewall drops packets that do not belong to any tracked connection.
-This eliminates the need for broad return-traffic rules.
+Return traffic matching the entry passes automatically.
+The firewall drops packets that belong to no tracked connection.
+Stateful inspection eliminates the need for broad return-traffic rules.

 FeatureStatelessStateful